openeuler-mirror/docs/docs/en/docs/Installation/faqs.md

 ### Symptom

 During the OS installation, the OS has been installed on two disks.
-In this case, if you select one drive for custom partitioning, and click **Cancel** to perform custom partitioning on the other drive, the installation fails.
+In this case, if you select one disk for custom partitioning, and click **Cancel** to perform custom partitioning on the other disk, the installation fails.

 ![](./figures/cancle_disk.png)